 We believe transparency is the best way we can ensure that we are doing our best as an ethical business.
 Therefore, we have published our annual statement of slavery and human trafficking, made in compliance with section 54 of the Modern Slavery Act 2015, in which we explain how slavery and human trafficking can affect our business and the steps we are taking in the fight against it.

-Popcorn Learning Media has its headquarters in Southampton (UK) and also operates out of Stoke (UK).
-We currently have 12 employees.
+Popcorn Learning Media has its headquarters in Stoke-on-Trent (UK) and also operates out of Southampton (UK).
+We currently have 24 employees.

 1. Developing Policy